adriensalon/bungeegum/README.md

 #### _Embed_

 You may want to use this library to design guis along with an existing game/engine.
-As we use [ImGui](https://github.com/ocornut/imgui) as a backend for rendering geometry and collecting input events, we can initialize staticgui before starting a custom game loop with the `staticgui::embed` function after ImGui has created a context.
+As we use [ImGui](https://github.com/ocornut/imgui) as a backend for rendering geometry and collecting input events, we can initialize bungeegum before starting a custom game loop with the `bungeegum::embed` function after ImGui has created a context.

 ```
 ImGui::CreateContext();
-auto my_update_callback = staticgui::embed(my_widget_tree);
+auto my_update_callback = bungeegum::embed(my_widget_tree);
 ```

 It takes our widget tree as input and returns a callback we can call between our `ImGui::NewFrame` and `ImGui::Render` custom game/engine calls.